GenericMappingTools/pygmt/doc/contributing.md

 When working on a tutorial or a gallery plot, it is good practice to use code block separators to split a long script into multiple blocks.
-The separators also make it possible to run the script like a Jupyter Notebook in some modern text editors or IDEs.
-We consistenly use `# %%` as our code block separators (please refer to [issue #2660](https://github.com/GenericMappingTools/pygmt/issues/2660) for the discussions).
-We also require at least one separator in all example files.
+The separators also make it possible to run the script like a Jupyter notebook in some modern text editors or IDEs.
+We consistently use `# %%` as code block separators (please refer to [issue #2660](https://github.com/GenericMappingTools/pygmt/issues/2660) for the discussions) and require at least one separator in all example files.

 We also use [ruff](https://docs.astral.sh/ruff) and [pylint](https://pylint.pycqa.org/) to check the quality of the code and quickly catch